syncfusion-content/windowsforms-docs/WindowsForms/MonthCalendarAdv/Runtime-Features.md

-> Note: It is possible to set color for the highlighted date.
+N> It is possible to set color for the highlighted date.
 See_ Text Settings _topic for details.

 ### Multiple Selection at run time